Updated for 2024

 Full Metal Miniatures

-Another recent range, if I’m not mistaken.
-Hué-style Marines, and (currently) small ranges of NVA and VC troops, all mostly sold in sets of four.
-Also available are riverine craft, a number of vehicles (including the M42 Duster, and a Centurion for the ANZAC lovers), and a few Civilians.
+A relatively young range, if I’m not mistaken, that by now covers a lot of bases.
+The US releases aim at Hué-style Marines.
+Other ranges are NVA, VC, and Khmer Rouge troops, all mostly sold in sets of four.
+Also available are riverine craft, a number of vehicles (including the M42 Duster, and a Centurion for the ANZAC lovers).
+The Civilian range is quite extensive.

 Summary